On the Fourier analysis of the Einstein-Klein-Gordon system: Growth and Decay of the Fourier constants: Introduction

 and eigenfunctions are weighted Jacobi polynomials,

-For the definition, basic properties and an introduction to the Jacobi polynomials $P^{\alpha,\beta}_{j}$, see Chapter 4, page 48 in Szeg\"{o}'s book \cite{MR0106295}.
+for all integers $j=0,1,2,\dots$ and $x\in[0,\pi/2]$.
+For the definition, basic properties and an introduction to the Jacobi polynomials see Chapter 4, page 48 in Szeg\"{o}'s book \cite{MR0372517}.
 In addition, the linearized operator $L$ is self-adjoint with respect to the weighted inner product

-For the definition of the domain in which the linearized operator is self-adjoint, see also the Appendix in the work of Bachelot \cite{MR2430631}.
-Finally, note that the eigenvalues are strictly positive and hence the linear problem is stable.
+Finally, note that the eigenvalues are strictly positive and hence the linear problem is orbitally stable.